slackapi/python-slack-sdk/docs-src/real_time_messaging.rst

 Real Time Messaging (RTM)
 ---------------------------------------

 The `Real Time Messaging (RTM) API`_ is a WebSocket-based API that allows you to receive events from Slack in real time and send messages as users.

-If you prefer events to be pushed to your app, we recommend using the HTTP-based `Events API <https://api.slack.com/events-api>`_ instead.
+If you prefer events to be pushed to your app, we recommend using the HTTP-based `Events API <https://api.slack.com/events-api>`_ along with `Socket Mode <https://api.slack.com/socket-mode>`_ instead.
 The Events API contains some events that aren't supported in the RTM API (like `app_home_opened event <https://api.slack.com/events/app_home_opened>`_), and it supports most of the event types in the RTM API.
 If you'd like to use the Events API, you can use the `Python Slack Events Adaptor <https://github.com/slackapi/python-slack-events-api>`_.

 The RTMClient allows apps to communicate with the Slack Platform's RTM API.